xtrinch/yocto-a10-olinuxino-lime-sato/README.md

 # yocto-a10-olinuxino-lime

-Yocto poky distribution sato image for A10 Olinuxino Lime development board.
+Yocto poky distribution sato image repo setup for A10 Olinuxino Lime development board.
 (Sato image contains an X11 environment with a file browser, terminal, media player, ...)

 Dependencies are the poky layer, openembedded layer and the sunxi layer,